Eminkrkt/Tank-helicopter-detect-and-auto-weapon/README.md

 ### 2. English
 - Algorithm using the YOLOv5 algorithm with the Python programming language.
 Arduino and Python use serial communication.
+- The algorithm divides the x and y pixels of the generated image by the 180 degree servo angle and calculates how many degrees we need to rotate the servo for each pixel.
+By sending them to the Arduino microcontroller, it provides the movement of the servo.
 - If the algorithm detects more than one object, it tends to the object with the highest accuracy rate.